Find each product or quotient where possible. -3/8 (-24/9)

 Multiplication of Fractions

-Simplifying fractions involves reducing them to their lowest terms by dividing both the numerator and the denominator by their greatest common divisor (GCD).
-This process makes the fraction easier to understand and work with, ensuring that the values are expressed in the simplest form.
+Simplifying fractions involves dividing the numerator and denominator by their greatest common divisor (GCD) to reduce the fraction to its simplest form.
+This makes the fraction easier to understand and work with.